 The Museum will follow the guidelines below when acquiring material.

 1. Owner or agent brings an item/s to the Museum.
 Museum Staff ask the owner or agent to complete the “Receipt – Assessment Form” and advise that the Museum may or may not keep the item after it has been assessed for inclusion into the collection.
 The owner/agent is advised that if a decision is made not to keep the item the owner/agent is to be advised that the Museum reserves the right to return the item to the owner/agent or dispose of the item/s in any way it sees fit.
 The owner/agent is advised that any item accepted by the Museum for its collection becomes the property of the Museum.

 2. If items are received in the mail or an image of the object is received, Museum staff will communicate to the owner/agent the conditions by which the Museum will keep or dispose of the item/s received.
 A “Receipt – Assessment Form” is sent to the registered owner/agent.

-3. This records that the Museum is holding the object and does not mean or imply the object has been accepted as part of the permanent collection.
+3. The Receipt Assessment Form records that the Museum is holding the object and does not mean or imply the object has been accepted as part of the permanent collection.

 • Storage areas must remain clean, secure and sealed against the weather.